qiy-chen/Museum-Project-2022/Customer-RESTful-Documentation.md

 HTTP Method: Get

-Description: Returns a list of all the tickets as a list of TicketResponseDto.
+Description: Returns a list of all the shifts as a list of ShiftResponseDto.